 I emailed Phon with a few questions, and she was incredibly supportive—I felt that she really understood where I was coming from and that she wanted me to succeed, whether I took the course or not, and from reading her book I already felt that she really knew her stuff.

 How did you gain experience as a newbie proofreader?

 Goodreads is a gold mine.
 I found so much volunteer work through the forums there.
 There are a lot of self-published and newbie authors looking for either review swaps or beta readers, and even if they aren’t actively looking for proofreaders, they will often say yes to the offer of free services.

 I did several full-length novels and even a four-book series.
 Four books is a lot to do for free, but I’m glad I did it, because working on each book made me refer back to the ones before, and I discovered a few things I should have done differently.

-How did High-Level Proofreading Pro prepare you for working as a proofreader?
+How did High-Level Proofreading And Copyediting Pro prepare you for working as a proofreader?

 There was so much included in the course, but I’d say that of the two most valuable elements, one was the inside information on the publishing industry itself.
 What’s expected of a proofreader and what isn’t, where to look and who to talk to in order to find jobs, some explanations of industry terminology, what kind of programs/content/issues you might expect to work on . . .

 I have heard it said (and I completely agree) that there is nothing quite like a brand-new job to make you feel like a complete idiot, but having all of this information going in made such a huge difference.
 I knew there was still a lot that would come with the experience of actually doing it, but I felt like I could hold my own and be taken seriously.